 Results 1–10 of 25 for "Psychology Topic"X related to "Rediscovered data confirm link between..."
-Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Stress (3) 28 more... [+] Socioeconomic status (2)Teens (2)Testing issues (2)Anxiety (1)Bipolar disorder (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Education (1)Ethics (1)Health disparities (1)Human rights (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Personality (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sleep (1)Suicide (1)Trauma (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 25 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Stress (3) 26 more... [+] Teens (3)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Anxiety (1)Bipolar disorder (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Education (1)Health disparities (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Personality (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Suicide (1)Trauma (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 25 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 2.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
 If acquisition occurs instantly, that’s making a memory.Psychology Topic 3.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 4.IntelligenceIntelligence refers to intellectual functioning.
 IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
 Psychology Topic 6.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 7.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 8.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
 While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 9.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 10.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic Previous 1 2 3 ...
+Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 10.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
+Learn how to be better rested.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Psychology Topic"X related to "Rediscovered data confirm link between..."